turbinenreiter/ard-lib-inst/README.md

 Usage:
 ------

+Type the commands in the terminal.
+Don't use sudo, it will mess up the ownership of the files.

     python ardlib.py listlibs               #list of available libraries python ardlib.py install all            #install all available libraries python ardlib.py install <lib>          #install <lib>